pelya/xserver-xsdl/miext/rootless/README.txt

  *
  *  wid         Frame id
  *  pDamage     Region containing all the changed pixels in frame-local
  *              coordinates.
 This is clipped to the window's clip.
-This
- *              will be NULL if ROOTLESS_TRACK_DAMAGE is not set.
  */
 typedef void (*RootlessUpdateRegionProc)
     (RootlessFrameID wid, RegionPtr pDamage);

 /*
  * Mark damaged rectangles as requiring redisplay to screen.
- *  This will only be called if ROOTLESS_TRACK_DAMAGE is not set.
  *
  *  wid         Frame id
  *  nrects      Number of damaged rectangles